automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Alternate-Install-Debian.md

 > [!CAUTION]
 > This installation method is not supported or maintained by the ARM Developers.
-For full support and continued maintenance, recommend installing ARM via the supported [Docker Container](https://github.com/automatic-ripping-machine/automatic-ripping-machine/wiki/docker).
+> For full support and continued maintenance,
+> we recommend installing ARM via the supported [Docker Container](https://github.com/automatic-ripping-machine/automatic-ripping-machine/wiki/docker).
-This installation guide has been left within the Wiki, as some users do not install via docker.
+> This installation guide has been left within the Wiki, as some users do not install via docker.
 >
 > **Use at your own risk**